gurchiek/TEAPOT/README.md

 # TEAPOT

-TEAPOT is an acronym for Track Everything Available, Predict Other Things This describes a general approach for sparse-signal tracking simulations.
+TEAPOT is an acronym for Track Everything Available, Predict Other Things.
+This describes a general approach for sparse-signal tracking simulations.
 A simple example can be implemented from this code using OpenSim Moco.
 You will need to have already [setup](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) use of the OpenSim API within MATLAB.

 ## Step 1
 Run s1_baselineTrackingSimulation.